ChibiOS/ChibiOS/readme.txt

   multiple timers used at same time.
 - NEW: Added board files and demo for Olimex LPC-P1343 (contributed by Johnny Halfmoon).
+- NEW: Added handling of input 2 to the STM32 ICU driver (contributed by Fabio).

 *** 2.3.5 ***
 - FIX: Fixed RTC compile problem on STM32F103 (bug 3468445).